 Teaching for mastery supports National Curriculum objectives, but spends more time reinforcing number before progressing to more difficult areas of mathematics.

-We have chosen to use Power Maths to support our Learning for Mastery approach.
+We have chosen to use White Rose Maths to support our Learning for Mastery approach.
 Mastery in Maths is a journey and long-term goal, achieved through exploration, clarification, practice and application over time.
 At each stage of learning, pupils should be able to demonstrate a deep, conceptual understanding of the topic and be able to build on this over time.